 It is time as the GGKP has pointed out, that the pools of assets controlled by sovereign wealth funds of the brown economy, such as pension systems and insurance companies, in the US $39 trillion and $178 trillion-plus worldwide and the growing assets of these funds need to be transition to the green economy.
 The Green Economy report confirms that an investment of 2 percent of global GDP across 10 key sectors is what is required to kick-start a shift to a green economy.
 The report also seeks to motivate policy makers to create the enabling conditions for increased investments towards such a transition.

 The Untied States could be #1 solar user and manufacture, but the US is being held back by the brown economy of oil.
-Because the leadership of the brown financial system is in climate denial and ignores or denies the long-term social and environmental impact of brown economic activities, they under investment in green sectors and overvalue environmentally damaging assets such as the fossil fuel industry.
-Their argument for oil is based on a lie, that climate change is not real, so they have to tell more lies trying to prove the first lie: it going take away your cows, it is socialism, and it is going cost trillions of dollars.
+Because the leadership of the brown financial system is in climate denial and ignores or denies the long-term social and environmental impact of brown economic activities for short term gain, they under investment in green sectors and overvalue environmentally damaging assets such as the fossil fuel industry.
+Their argument for oil is based on a lie, that climate change is not real, so they have to tell more lies trying to prove the first lie: it going take away your cows, it is socialism and it is going cost trillions of dollars.
 None of which is true.
 What is true the longer the US follows the brown economic model the greater the damage done and the more expensive it will become to clean up and manage the effects of climate change.
 It is the clean up and the disruption of economies caused by climate change that is going to cost trillions not the transition to a green economy.

 Guatemala is an example of an economy disrupted by climate change and its cost.
 Increasingly erratic climate patterns have produced year after year of failed harvests and dwindling food and work opportunities across the country, forcing migration to escape food insecurity and poverty.
 A study led by the UN World Food Programme (WFP) interviewed families from key districts in the Dry Corridor about the pressures that are forcing them to leave.
 The main “push factor” identified was not violence, but drought and its consequences: no food, no money, and no work.
 Their findings suggest a clear relation between climate variability, food insecurity, and migration, Another study,”Climate, conflict and forced migration” indicates that the warming planet is fueling conflicts that lead to more refugees.
 The authors concluding recommendation is “that policies to improve the adaptive capacity to deal with the effects of climate change in developing economies may have additional returns by reducing the likelihood of conflict and forced migration outflow.”
 These studies provide a frightening window into what’s to come as the world begins to experience real effects of climate change, the challenges ahead and the need to develop policies that feed people, avoid conflict and mass migration.

 At the border America is facing its first real challenge with the effects of climate change.
 Unfortunately President Trump’s policies are not avoiding mass migration or conflict, they are fueling them.
 By cutting off aid to Guatemala, Honduras and El Salvador, that was helping families affected by climate change stay on their farms and make a living, they are now forced to migrate to find jobs to support their families, not get on welfare.
 Since Trump has been in office he has been cutting “massive” amounts of aid to these 3 countries.
 That massive aid amounts to $180 million to Honduras, Guatemala, and El Salvador combined, down from $257,379,159 when Trump took office, Trump is going spend $300 million to keep one detention center open for the rest of the year.
-That aid was working in creating jobs, USAID the agency that manages aid in the agriculture sector, in Guatemala, invested $22 million in small-scale farmers to improve crop production, increase incomes, create market linkages, and support agricultural policies.
+That aid was working in creating jobs, USAID the agency that manages aid in the agriculture sector in Guatemala, invested $22 million in small-scale farmers to improve crop production, increase incomes, create market linkages, and support agricultural policies.
 These actions increased sales – In FY 2017, the year before aid cuts, the value of total sales attributed to USAID/Guatemala was $48 million, of which $34 million was from the coffee sector, $13 million from horticulture and $1 million of handicraft products.
 This investment generated employment resulting in 21,906 full time new jobs.
 Overall, USAID rural value chain projects generated $177 million in sales and 74,194 full time jobs from 2013 to 2017.